All Of Leonardo DiCaprio's Girlfriends In Chronological Order

 Georgia Fowler (2016)

-Following a day filled with movie premieres and exclusive events at the Cannes Film Festival in May 2016, Leo decided to unwind by dancing the night away at the Gotha Club with then-24-year-old Victoria’s Secret model Georgia Fowler.
+Following a day filled with movie premieres and exclusive events at the Cannes Film Festival in May 2016, Leo decided to unwind by dancing the night away at the Gotha Club with the then-24-year-old Victoria’s Secret model.
 An intimate moment on the dance floor solidified their connection.
 However, this was another one of those holiday romances for the actor that wouldn’t last.
 Fowler, who also dated Harry Styles, has since moved on, embracing motherhood with boyfriend Nathan Dalah.

 Ela Kawalec (2016)